November 20, 2024

 crib to bed

-My top tip is to try to wait until your child is as close to three years old as possible!
+We recommend waiting until your child is as close to three years old as possible before making the crib-to-bed transition!

 Even for the most verbal two-year-olds, the newfound freedoms that come with a big kid bed are hard to understand, and we need to make sure our kids fully grasp the expectations that come with this new territory.
 Not to mention their ever-developing impulse control!

-I’ve had many families come to me because their child was a great sleeper until transitioning out of the crib and it all went downhill from there, and it’s often because the transition happened too soon.
+We’ve had many families come to us because their child was a great sleeper until transitioning out of the crib and it all went downhill from there, and it’s often because the transition happened too soon.
 Their child isn’t quite ready for that level of responsibility yet!
-(And in case you’re wondering, yes, I’ve definitely encouraged some parents to put their child back in the crib when we worked together!).
+(And in case you’re wondering, yes, we’ve definitely encouraged some parents to put their child back in the crib when we worked together!).

 Can you wait longer than three?